-The cost of loyalty: NSW energy users charged 20% more by failing to shop around
+The cost of loyalty: NSW energy users can be charged 31% more by failing to shop around

 NSW SMEs and households are able to choose their electricity and gas plan from multiple retailers competing on different tariff rates, charges and discount incentives.